j-jorge/pack-my-sprites/README.md

   - `glob "pattern"`
       Selects all layers whose name match the given pattern.
-The pattern can contain the following special charaters:
+The pattern can contain the following special characters:

     - `*`  Matches any sequence of symbols, empty sequences included.